cerner/terra-toolkit/docs/guides/UpgardeGuide-v5/UpgradePart1.md

 + const aggregateTranslations = require('terra-aggregate-translations');
 ```

 ## Step 5.
-Update the Start Scripts
+Update the Project Scripts

 The start scripts in the `package.json` need to be updated. `tt-serve` is now a thin abstraction on [`webpack-dev-server`](https://webpack.js.org/configuration/dev-server/) and `tt-start-static` will only serve compiled site assets.

 ### 1. Update the `start` script
-The `webpack-dev-server` cannot automatically load our defaults.
-Thus, a webpack.config must be provided at the root level or be passed via the `--config` flag in the package.json script.
+The `webpack-dev-server` cannot automatically load our default configuration files that exists in the node_modules directory.
+Thus, a webpack.config must be provided at the root level or the configuration needs to be passed via the `--config` flag in the package.json script.

 ```diff
 -  "start": "tt-serve",